soft9000/SQLMate/README.md

    Sample output file from same is in SqlTestTable.java.
    The implementation is designed for super-fast growth.

 Thought I would share the package.

+Feel free to join us on [Facebook](https://www.facebook.com/groups/javatraining9000).

 Cheers,